Kek5chen/DBDLoadTimes/README.md

 This python script checks for the dbd window loading, if it finds it in a loading state it will wait for the loading to finish and record the time it took to load.
-You then can input the map name and it will save the time to a file while printing out the average.
+You then can input the map name, and it will save the time to a file while printing out the average.

 Usage